-3.2.6 Emissions from Canada, Mexico (othpt, othar, othafdust, onroad_can, onroad_mex, ptfire mxca)
+3.2.6 Emissions from Canada, Mexico (othpt, othar, othafdust, othptdust, onroad_can, onroad_mex, ptfire_othna)

-The emissions from Canada and Mexico are included as part of the emissions modeling sectors: othpt, othar, othafdust, onroad_can, and onroad_mex.
-The "oth" refers to the fact that these emissions are usually "other" than those in the U.S. state-county geographic FIPS, and the remaining characters provide the SMOKE source types: "pt" for point, "ar" for area and nonroad mobile, "afdust" for area fugitive dust (Canada only).
+The emissions from Canada and Mexico are included as part of the emissions modeling sectors: othpt, othar, othafdust, othptdust, onroad_can, and onroad_mex.
+The "oth" refers to the fact that these emissions are usually "other" than those in the U.S. state-county geographic FIPS, and the remaining characters provide the SMOKE source types: "pt" for point, "ar" for area and nonroad mobile, "afdust" for area fugitive dust (Canada only), and "ptdust" for point fugitive dust (Canada only).
 The onroad emissions for Canada and Mexico are in the onroad_can and onroad_mex sectors, respectively.
+Environment and Climate Change Canada (ECCC) provided a set of inventories for the year 2015, and those are the basis for all Canadian inventories used in this 2016 study except for fires.